 This is a tool most real estate agents overlook far too often.
 Convention & visitors bureaus (aka destination marketing organizations) promote a town, city, region or country in order to increase the number of visitors and tourists.
 Quite often CVBs have pretty good sites and local content which is usually the type of content good for real estate too.
 E.g., this is an official website of the Tourism Authority of Thailand covering the city of Hua Hin.
 Is there any reason a real estate agent can’t be mentioned on such sites in an informative, not self-promoting manner?

 Just think that people thinking about moving to your area naturally land on CVB’s sites while looking for info about living in your area.
-Wouldn’t it be great that such a person spots info about your services on a trustworthy site exactly when you want it?
+Wouldn’t it be great if that sort of person spots info about your services on a trustworthy site exactly when you want it?
 If you worry about competition in search rankings, you shouldn’t.
 You have a clear real estate focus while CVBs don’t.
 They simply provide general info about the area you work in.

 14) Submit your site to business & real estate directories